Possum (film): Creature design

 The film's Possum puppet was designed by Sydney-based Odd Studios.
-The studio had previously contributed to productions of Star Wars: Episode II – Attack of the Clones (2002), Alien: Covenant (2017), Mad Max: Fury Road (2015), and Pirates of the Caribbean: Dead Men Tell No Tales (2017).
+The studio had previously contributed to the productions of Star Wars: Episode II – Attack of the Clones (2002), Alien: Covenant (2017), Mad Max: Fury Road (2015), and Pirates of the Caribbean: Dead Men Tell No Tales (2017).
 The idea behind the creation of the puppet came from his own fear of spiders, while clarifying that in the original short story, the Possum was made by Phillip, who constructed it out of pieces of roadkill, and dead animals, with Holness comparing the design to that of the Frankenstein's Monster.
 While developing the character for the film, Holness felt that the puppet's original design was "too much", prompting the decision to conceal the creature's design for as long as possible.
 Part of the decision to cut back on the character's screen time came from Holness' feelings that the audience would become desensitized to the puppet's horrific appearance and thus not be as effective.
-As Holness later noted in an interview, "You can see something horrific, but once you've seen it, the effect wears off, which is why we kept so much of it as secret as possible."
+As Holness later stated in an interview, "You can see something horrific, but once you've seen it, the effect wears off, which is why we kept so much of it as secret as possible."

 Holness worked closely with designer and close friend Dominic Hailstone on coming up with the puppet's final design.
 Macabre artworks and taxidermy were heavily referenced during the design process.
 As creature design supervisor Adam Johansen later stated in an interview, "We tried to achieve a very home made feel for Possum but one that is twisted and disturbing."
 Using the film's script, Hailstone constructed storyboards showing possible designs for the character, which he then presented to the writer-director.
 The character's initial design proved to be not as effective as originally thought, with Holness feeling that the puppet's face was "too expressive."
 With only a week before filming was scheduled to commence, Holness and Hailstone came up with the idea of having the character's face be inexpressive in which the audience could project their own fears onto it.
 Hailstone then sculpted the Possum's face, which was made to resemble Harris' character, in three to four hours, with Holness approving the final design.
 The film's reasonably low budget and tight production schedule limited the amount of time that the studio could spend on designing and constructing the character.
 The head, neck, and body of the Possum was constructed as a simple hand and rod puppet, with the body constructed out of foam latex and the head made out of fiberglass.
 The puppet's eight spidery legs were designed by Damian Martin, who constructed a jointed armature using multiple pick points of semi-rigid urethane, so that the puppeteering rods could be attached in multiple angles, and sides to allow more range and freedom while operating it.
 The puppet's complexity, including its eight fragile limbs, required multiple puppeteers to operate it during filming and presented numerous challenges.